Winter-Krimmert/Advanced_Blog_API/README.md

 - **Rate Limiting**: Protect endpoints with request limits.
 - **Caching**: Improve performance with caching for GET requests.
 - **Swagger Documentation**: Interactive API documentation using Swagger UI.
+- **Comprehensive Testing**: Automated tests for all major functionalities and endpoints.

 ## Technologies Used